(The following post is sponsored by Michaels)

-Chain 121 (The pattern repeat is 10 plus 1 if you’d like to make your blanket a different size.
-That means you will multiply any number times 10 then add 1.)
+Chain 121 with Peach Parfait.
+(The pattern repeat is 10, plus 1 if you’d like to make your blanket a different size.
+That means you will multiply any number by 10, then add 1.)

-ROW 1: Starting in 3rd chain from hook, work a HDC in each chain.
-Chain 2 and turn.
+ROW 1: Starting in 3rd chain from hook, work 1 HDC in each chain.
+CH 2 and turn.

-ROWS 2 – 3: Work two rows of wide HDC.
-Chain 2 and turn at the end of each row.
+ROWS 2 – 3: Work 1 WHDC in each space across the row.
+CH 2 and turn.
 (From now on you will always be inserting your hook in between the stitch posts of the previous row.)

-ROW 4: *Work 9 wide HDCs with Peach Parfait, then 1 wide HDC in white.
+ROW 4: *Work 9 WHDCs with Peach Parfait, then 1 WHDC in white.
 Repeat from * to the end of the row.
-Chain 2 and turn.
+CH 2 and turn.

 We also have a video tutorial if you’d like to watch how to create the heart and carry yarn through the row.
 (Note: the border on Hannah’s green heart blanket is different than the one I used on the peach.)

 Round 1: Pull up a loop in any corner.
-Chain one.
+CH 1.
 Work HDC in each stitch around, and 3 HDC into each corner space.
-Join with a sl stitch to the beginning ch 1.
+Join with a sl stitch to the beginning chain 1.

-Round 2: Chain 2 and continue in the same direction.
+Round 2: CH 2 and continue in the same direction.
 DC around the entire blanket, working 3 DCs into each corner stitch.
-Join with a slip stitch to starting ch 2.
+Join with a slip stitch to starting chain 2.